Header Graphic

 Yet we routinely expect ourselves to do exactly that.

-We declare a new year and demand immediate growth, clarity, productivity, and change, while the earth itself is still resting.
+We declare a new year and demand immediate clarity, productivity, and momentum, while the earth itself is still resting.

 Nature tells a different story about timing.